percona/percona-xtradb-cluster/doc-pxc/source/upgrading_guide_55_56.rst

     log_bin_use_v1_row_events=1

     # You can keep if you are not adding async-slaves.
+    # Apropos, you may need to enable this if you are adding async-slaves, refer to MySQL 5.6 gtid_mode documentation for more details on this variable.
     gtid_mode=0

     # Galera already has full writeset checksumming, so
-    # you can keep this if async-slaves are not there or
+    # you can keep this if async-slaves are not there and
     # binlogging is not turned on.
     binlog_checksum=NONE